Want to take a trip to Japan but can’t physically travel?

 This is an all-ages tour that is tailored to your interests.
 It is suitable for children (parents are more than welcome to supervise) and adults.

-If you have an interest in anime, Yuki will focus on your likes so you can get the most out of the experience.
+If you have an interest in anime, Yuki will focus on your preferences so you can get the most out of the experience.

-If you don’t know much about anime, that’s ok too.
+If you don’t know much about anime, that’s okay too.
 Yuki will introduce you to some of the unique subcultures in Japan as well as give you a brief history lesson.

-The majority of his guests are in their teens and 20s but anyone is welcome to join.
+Interestingly, the majority of his guests are in their teens and 20s, but, as I’ve said before, anyone of any age is welcome to join.

-With everyone working from home, this could be a fun way to promote team-building with distant offices.
-If you were turned off by the words “all ages,” don’t be.
-For the more “cultured,” Yuki is well versed in everything otaku related if you catch my drift…
+With everyone working from home, this could be a fun way to promote team-building skills and camaraderie among like-minded staff with distant offices.
+If you were turned off by the words “all ages,” don’t be, everyone of all age and interest levels will learn something from this tour.
+And for the more “cultured,” Yuki is well-versed in everything otaku related, if you catch my drift…

 I have already been to Japan, is it worth it to do a virtual tour?

 Yes!
-I myself was skeptical since I go to Akihabara on a regular basis but I actually learned some new things I found interesting and had fun doing it.
+I, myself, was skeptical since I go to Akihabara on a regular basis, but I actually learned some new things I found interesting and had fun doing it, too.

 Again, Yuki tailors his tours to his guests.
-If you have already been to Akihabara, he may be able to tell you about things you might have missed.
+If you have already been to Akihabara, he may be able to tell you about things you might have missed on your trip.

-In addition, he also knows some of the histories for the area which I personally found very interesting.
+In addition to spotlighting current Akihabara, he also knows some of the histories for the area as well, which I personally found very fascinating.

-If you join Yuki’s tour you may learn the reason why.
+Well, if you join Yuki’s tour, you may learn the reason why.

 The online tour can be booked at the following link: